SoftingIndustrial/datafeed-edge-connector/common/opcua.md

 - Upload certificate ![OPC UA upload certificate](../documentation_pics/opc_ua_upload_certificate.png) button: Provides a way to add a pre-owned certificate, locally stored, to the trusted folder.
 After clicking the **Upload Certificate** button a new view, where the new certificate file shall be selected by pressing the **Choose file** button, opens.
 To finalize the action press the **Upload Certificate** button.

-  Uploading a trusted certificate is required  when an external OPC UA client is expected to establish a secure connection to an existing server endpoint.
-In this case the external OPC UA client's certificate needs to be uploaded in the server endpoint trusted certificates section.
+  Uploading a trusted certificate is required  when an external OPC UA client is expected to establish a secure connection to an existing OPC UA Server endpoint.
+In this case the external OPC UA client's certificate needs to be uploaded in the OPC UA Server endpoint trusted certificates section.
 An alternative solution for the above scenario is to entrust an already rejected certificate.

 - Delete certificate  ![OPC UA delete certificate](../documentation_pics/opc_ua_delete_certificate.png) button: Deletes the currently selected certificate from the trusted certificates folder.
 After deletion the trust relationship with the deleted certificate owner application will be invalidated.